Anusha-janardhan/rg-doc/source/Features.rst

 The "Assign to Project" action allows users to associate a study with one or more projects, enabling the study to be accessible and linked to those projects.

 The "Assign to Project" action is a feature available on the Study Details page below Connect tab, which allows authorized users to assign a study to one or more projects.
 When accessing the Study Details page, users will see an "Assign to Project" button.
-This button is only visible to users with the appropriate authorization, such as Principal Investigators (PIs).
+This button is only visible to users with the appropriate authorization, such as Data Admin.

 Upon clicking the "Assign to Project" button, a dialog box will appear, presenting the user with a list of available projects.
 The user can then select one or more projects from the list.
 Initially, the "Submit" button in the dialog box is disabled until the user selects at least one project.